 Thank you certificates were also presented to the orchestra’s many community supporters over the years.

-SBCO stalwarts Thom and Jo Kennedy … conductor Jo, who helped to establish a Pop Orchestra youth section in 2021, was presented with the South Burnett’s Senior Cultural Award at this year’s Australia Day event
+SBCO stalwarts Thom and Jo Kennedy … SBCO musical director, conductor and founding member Jo, who also helped to establish a Pop Orchestra youth section in 2021, was presented with the South Burnett’s Senior Cultural Award at this year’s Australia Day event

 South Burnett mayor Kathy Duff with SBCO supporter Barry Krosch